-This is a list of marine national parks in Kenya as of 2019.
+This is a list of marine national parks in Kenya.
 A marine park consists of an area of sea or lake set aside to preserve a specific habitat and to ensure that the ecosystem is sustained for the organisms that exist there.
 Marine parks protect important areas of ocean and coastline including reefs, rocky shores, mangroves, all marine plants and animals, offshore waters, inshore waters, estuaries and beaches.
 Sometimes marine parks may also be used for recreational purposes.
 Marine parks in Kenya have been established at the Coastal Kenya, which is well known as a major tourists destination hub in Africa.

 Here is a list of all marine national parks in Kenya in no particular order.